southernlabs/tnft-generator/readme.md

 - Run `yarn deploy`
 - Don't forget to save NFT Root address, Minter address, and keys (Without it you lost access to your collection).
 They are printed to console.
 - Now you can call `MintNft` method of Minter smart contract and mint first NFT in your collection.
+- Also you can setup price for NFT in `Minter.sol` contract.
+Change value of MINT_FEE before deploy or use setMintFee(uint128 _newFee) function to change price.
+To transfer funds from this contract use sendTransaction function.
+You can use mintNftAdmin() function to mint without paying fees.

 Proceed with your approach guide to learn more.